Come home to yourself

 • A full curated journey includes:

-• Preparation session (virtual)
+• Preparation session (1.5 hours, in-person or virtual)

 • Journey day (4–8 hours)

-• Integration session (virtual)
+• Integration session (1 hour, in-person or virtual)

 Group Journeys also available — ideal for partners or communities.
 Contact for group rates.
 Being in a group journey may cost less depending on the dose, duration, and size of group.
 Both group and one-on-one journeys require preparation sessions.

-• Service Center Rental Fee: $300–$500 (varies by location)
+• Service Center Rental Fee: $500–$800 (varies by location)

-• Psilocybin Product: ~$100–$345 (based on dosing)
+• Psilocybin Product: ~$100–$460 (based on dosing), approximately $4-6/mg + 15% tax

 All journeys occur at licensed Oregon service centers with legal, lab-tested psilocybin.

-I offer a sliding scale as part of my commitment to making this work more financially accessible.
-Each journey includes many hours of care — from preparation and planning to presence during your experience and thoughtful integration support.
 If cost is a concern, please don’t hesitate to reach out — I’ll do my best to work with your circumstances.

 Abstract image with concentric circles fading from yellow-orange in the center to red, purple, and blue at the edges.